rjsuzuki/billingz/README.md

 Currently supports up to : `com.android.billingclient:billing-ktx:3.0.2`

-### Version History
+## Version History

 `v1.0.0`

-## Architecture
+## Documentation

 [Click here to view full documentation](https://rjsuzuki.github.io/billingz-dokka/)

-Android Billing Lib --> Manager --> Agent

 ## How to add module to your project

 1. Clone or download project
 2. Open Android Studio > open project you want to install the library into.

 Next, choose one of the available methods: